 Learn more about Transitions Neuro Day Treatment Program

-The Transitions Neuro Day Treatment Program is designed for people who are medically stable and able to live at home, but whose daily lives can be improved through organized, intensive outpatient therapy within a daily routine.
-Our goal is to help the individual gain independence, whether it be at home, at work or in the community.
+The Transitions Neuro Day Treatment Program is designed for people who are medically stable and able to live at home, but whose day-to-day lives can be improved through coordinated, structured, intensive outpatient therapy.
+Our goal is to help people who have had a stroke, traumatic brain injury, or other neurological condition gain more independence, whether it be at home or in the community.

-- Interpreter services are not provided for those with limited English proficiency, but are available for patients who are hearing impaired
+- Interpreter services are not provided for those with limited English proficiency, but are available for patients who are deaf or hard of hearing.

 To be considered for admission to the program